nguyenvinhlinh/nguyenvinhlinh.github.io/_posts/2023-05-12-Talend-Overriding-context-params-when-deployment.md

 comments: true
 ---

-In this tutorial, I would like to introduce a new topic - How to override context params when deploy talend job.
+In this tutorial, I would like to introduce a new topic - **How to override context params when deploy talend job**.
 In general, there are two method

 - config via file.